wp-plugins/woocommerce-qtml/readme.txt

 Contributors: franticpsyx
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=psyx@somewherewarm.net&item_name=Donation+for+WooCommerce+qTML
-Tags: woocommerce, qtranslate, wc-qtml, woocommerce-qtml Requires at least: 3.7.0
+Tags: woocommerce, qtranslate, mqtranslate, wc-qtml, woocommerce-qtml Requires at least: 3.7.0
 Tested up to: 3.9.1
-Stable tag: 2.0.5
+Stable tag: 2.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Experimental plugin that adds basic qTranslate support to WooCommerce.
+Experimental plugin that adds (m)qTranslate support to WooCommerce.

 == Description ==

 WooCommerce-qTML:

-1. Ensures that qTranslate will remember language selections when navigating between the product, cart and checkout pages of WooCommerce.
+1. Ensures that (m)qTranslate will remember language selections when navigating between the product, cart and checkout pages of WooCommerce.
 2. Fixes the translation of product attributes and a number of other WooCommerce front-end strings.
 3. Fixes a number of redirection issues, for example, after posting product reviews.

 WooCommerce-qTML is provided with the following limitations:

 * As expected, WooCommerce-qtML helps keep the front-end of your shop properly localized.
 However, depending on your theme and installed plugins, certain strings or parts of your website might not be translated as expected.
 * The admin area is not streamlined for multilingual input.
-No separate input boxes exist for multilingual input – instead, WooCommerce categories & attributes must be entered using qTranslate tags, e.g. [:en]Color[:de]Farbe].
+No separate input boxes exist for multilingual input – instead, WooCommerce categories & attributes must be entered using (m)qTranslate tags, e.g. [:en]Color[:de]Farbe].
 * Experimental support for multilingual customer e-mails is included since version 1.0.0.
 However, extensions and 3rd party plugins that add content to e-mail notifications might not work out of the box.
 If you need assistance with a particular WooCommerce extension, please contact us for a quote.
 * WooCommerce-qTML is only recommended for use by developers, since, in most cases, the code will need to be modified according to the particular needs of each project.
 The plugin is a good head-start that will save developers a few hours of research – it is not a complete multi-language solution!